 Better to go for water and fruit juices.
 The air inside of an airplane can be very dry, so you will lose water due to dehydration.
 I realize for many people this will result in frequent bathroom visits, but hey, it’s better to be hydrated!

 Tip: Drink at least 8 ounces of water for every hour you’re in the air—even if you don’t feel thirsty.
-Airplane air is dehydrating.
+Airplane air is super dehydrating.

 4. Skip the alcohol.